North Korea's nuclear pledge adds momentum to South's preparations for summit

 "Kim cannot give up everything at once.
 What is clear is that he is showing his earnest willingness to pave the way for smooth negotiations," Cheong said.

-(Reporting by Heekyong Yang; Additional reporting by Haejin Choi, Editing by Soyoung Kim, Robert Birsel)
+(Reporting by Heekyong Yang; Additional reporting by Haejin Choi; Editing by Soyoung Kim and Stephen Coates)